RealGeeks/check_please/README.md

 JS community; if there's an existing convention for paths, please open an issue!**_

+#### Output Formats

+CheckPlease produces tabular output by default.
+(It leans heavily on the amazing [table_print](http://tableprintgem.com) gem for this.)

+If you want to incorporate CheckPlease into some other toolchain, it can also print diffs as JSON to facilitate parsing.
+In Ruby, pass `format: :json` to `CheckPlease.render_diff`; in the CLI, use the `-f`/`--format` switch.

 ## TODO

 * command line flags for :allthethings:!